 6. Change Your Google Account

-One of the other ways that can help you avoid a download pending error is deleting or changing the Google account associated with the Play Store.
-Follow My Below Steps To Do This
+One of the other ways that can help you fix a download pending error is deleting or changing the Google account associated with the Play Store.
+Follow the steps below to do this:

 - Go to Settings and scroll down until you can find accounts and sync. tap it.